tukkek/shatteredlite/README.md

 Upon reaching level 15, vanilla balance can be assumed as this is the minimum level a player is expected to start playing Act 7 after finishing the main quests in Act 1.

+### Goals

+The goal for Shatteredlite is to allow experienced players leveling up to 50 to do so semi-casually, in a solo-self-found manner in around 4-5 hours with a fresh start (no stash, merits)...
+While close to that (as of version 1.2), this is still a work-in-progress.
+From there, leveling to 100 in another 4-5 hours is a secondary goal.

+The huge variance in loot drops and build variety in the game and also in player skill and knowledge makes these goals somewhat hard to measure objectviely.
+The time necessary to do multiple full runs is also prohibitive for a hobby project.
+As such, the best possible approach is to rely on anecdotal experience and feedback.

 ### Clearing the Burial Cave

 This suggested optional step before delving into the Shattered Realm proper boils down to a single major concern: having enough area-of-effect damage to tackle the increased enemy density inside the SR shards.